Trojans take out rival in finale

 “Playing against our rival at the end of the year was really rewarding for our program because we are not headed for the postseason,” Cross coach Shaun Wright said.
 “I was really proud of our football team’s effort throughout the game because we felt as though Lake Marion was an improved football team.
 Offensively, our guys up front gave our backs and quarterback a chance to make some plays.
 I thought ever since the Whale Branch game, we improved every week, including the game against Timberland.”

-Sophomore Jah’Tavious Gaines put on a show for the Trojans, scoring one touchdown on the ground and another through the air.
+Sophomore Jah’Tavious Gaines put on a show for the Trojans, scoring one touchdown on the ground (33 yds) and two others through the air (27 yds and 35 yds).
 He added a 2-point conversion.

+Also for the Trojans, Tylik Green returned a kick 72 yards for a score and Caleb Wright reached paydirt on a 12-yard run.

 The game was the final one for six CHS seniors.
 They got the program back to its feet after a fruitless 2018.
 In 2019, the Trojans advanced to the third round of the playoffs.